Wattle Park, Melbourne: History

-Most of the trees at Wattle Park were planted by Head Landscape Gardener and Curator George William Tickner (later changed by deed poll to George Nelson) who had built his own home at 14 Patterson Avenue, opposite the park.
-George was responsible for the planning, laying out, design and construction of the Tennis Courts, Golf Course, Pond, Lake, Paths, Walking Tracks, Sports Oval and many other structures in the park.
-Employed by the tramways board in the 1920s, Wattle Park became his life's work until he retired.
+Most of the trees at Wattle Park were planted by George William Tickner, (Note: Tickner later changed his name by Deed poll to George Nelson.) the head landscape gardener and curator, who had built his own home at 14 Patterson Avenue, opposite the park.
+Tickner was responsible for the planning, laying out, design and construction of the tennis courts, golf course, pond, lake, paths, walking tracks, sports oval and many other structures in the park.
+Employed by the Tramways Board in the 1920s, Wattle Park was his life's work.

-With the rise of popularity of motor cars in the 1960s and 70s, the MMTB (which was absorbed by the new Metropolitan Transit Authority in 1983) was focusing its attention elsewhere.
+With the rise of popularity of motor cars in the 1960s and 1970s, the MMTB and from June 1983, the Metropolitan Transit Authority, focused its attention elsewhere.
 Subsequently, local residents began to complain to the state government about the poor state of Wattle Park.
-In 1991, ownership of Wattle Park was passed from the Public Transport Corporation to the Melbourne & Metropolitan Board of Works, which undertook a program to rehabilitate the park's landscape.
+In June 1989, ownership of Wattle Park was passed to the Public Transport Corporation, and in 1991 to the Melbourne & Metropolitan Board of Works, which undertook a program to rehabilitate the park's landscape, and vested in Parks Victoria in 1996.